-Support for Emulated Supervised Routing
+Support for Emulated and Supervised Routing

 T-Server can emulate Routing Points using Hunt Groups (HGs) as resources on the switch.
-The number of member devices in the HG defines the number of calls that can be queued simultaneously on a Routing Point.
+The number of member devices in the HG defines the number of calls that can be gueued simultaneously on a Routing Point.
 Therefore, the number of devices assigned to such an HG must be greater than the maximum number of calls expected to be queuing on the Routing Point at any time.

 When you use emulated routing, T-Server can determine whether calls are answered at the routing destination.
 If calls are not answered within the specified timeout, you can configure T-Server to recall the calls to the Routing Point and initiate rerouting.
-See configuration option supervised-routetimeout and the Extension attribute SUPERVISED_ROUTE for more details.
+The supervision of the call travels with the call, so if a supervised call is routed to from one Routing Point to another and is ultimately unanswered, T-Server cancels the supervision on the first Routing Point and recalls the call back to second Routing Point for rerouting.
+See configuration option supervised-route-timeout and the Extension attribute SUPERVISED_ROUTE for more details.